Fuzanwenn/Fuzanwenn/README.md

 ---

 ### 👋 About
-Zanwen Fu is a resourceful and detail-oriented Software Engineer with strong technical expertise, who is currently pursuing a Master of Computer Science at Duke University.
-He is excel at applying Agentic AI to develop agentic solutions for diverse real-world applications.
-He also experienced in integrating AI and Large Language Models into the Software Development Life Cycle to drive the evolution of [Software Engineering 3.0](https://arxiv.org/pdf/2410.06107).
+Zanwen Fu is a resourceful and detail-oriented Software Engineer with strong technical expertise, currently pursuing a Master of Computer Science at Duke University.
+He excels at applying agentic AI to develop agentic solutions for diverse real-world applications.
+He also has experience integrating AI and Large Language Models into the Software Development Life Cycle to drive the evolution of [Software Engineering 3.0](https://arxiv.org/pdf/2410.06107).

-He recently founded [Vynn AI](https://vynnai.com/), an agentic financial analyst that evaluates stock prices and generates actionable financial insights.
+He is the founder of [Vynn AI](https://vynnai.com/), an agentic financial analyst that evaluates stock prices and generates actionable financial insights.
+Please feel free to reach out! .

 - 🎓 **Duke University** — M.S. in Computer Science (AI/ML) | [Zanwen Fu | Scholars@Duke](https://scholars.duke.edu/person/Zanwen.Fu)
 - 🎓 **NUS** — B.Comp. in Computer Science (Distinction) | [Certificate of Distinction in Software Engineering](https://credentials.nus.edu.sg/346bcd58-698f-436c-af79-cb9bcf198d08#acc.r9iEKF7h)